 Gina Lollobrigida and Jones carry the picture in a way I refuse to give Capote credit for.
 Much of the film is purportedly ad libbed and, sadly, feels that way.
 The kooky cast never feels fully fleshed out due to the olio nature of the plot.
 Despite being front-loaded with remarkable talent, Beat The Devil rarely gets off the ground and doesn't stand remarkably higher than Roger Corman's Z-budget Creature From The Haunted Sea.
 Unlike the latter, this film not only feels (which is strange for Huston) like resources were wasted, but devoid of the enthusiasm and love for the parodied genre--an essential in parody.

-"only phonies like it."
+By no means a failure, but often difficult to care about, Beat The Devil stands in the middle-ground between its cult status and Bogart's scathing assertion that "only phonies like it."
 I can't help but to think how much more interesting it would have been to see footage of Capote pinning Bogart in the fabled, drunken wrestling match during production than the multiple missed opportunities throughout the film which I'm sure contribute to the fact that it has fallen into the public domain.-- **/four stars